kengz/SLM-Lab/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 SLM Lab has the following principles:
-- modularity: components get reused maximally, which means less code, more tests, fewer bugs
+- **modularity**: components get reused maximally, which means less code, more tests, fewer bugs
-- simplicity: the components are designed to closely correspond to the way papers or books discuss RL
+- **simplicity**: the components are designed to closely correspond to the way papers or books discuss RL
-- analytical clarity: hyper-parameter search results are analyzed automatically and presented hierarchically, in increasingly granular detail
+- **analytical clarity**: hyper-parameter search results are analyzed automatically and presented hierarchically, in increasingly granular detail
-- reproducibility: only the spec file and a git SHA are needed to completely reproduce an experiment
+- **reproducibility**: only the spec file and a git SHA are needed to completely reproduce an experiment

 We believe that deep RL stands at a wonderful intersection of research and engineering.
 Hence, all forms of contributions are welcome.
 If you need a hint on what to contribute, feel free to check out our wish list below.